manaakiwhenua/koordinates-metadata-updater/README.md

 This work flow of creating a draft through to publishing is easy enough to follow in the source code of this project.

+### Tests
+Unit tests are provided to test all methods not making requests via the Koordinates Python client

+Integration tests are provided to test all methods making requests via the Koordinates Python client

+Both these test can be ran by executing ~/lds-metadata/updater/tests/test.py

+Integration test require that the LDS_APIKEY envi var is set.

+The tests are set to run weekly apart of part of CI via Travis.

 ### Future Enhancements:
 This is so far an initial minimum viable product release.